stargate/stargate-mongoose/README.md

 ## NodeJS MongoDB Driver Overriding (experimental)

 If you have an application that uses the NodeJS MongoDB driver, or a dependency that uses the NodeJS MongoDB driver, it is possible to override it's use with the collections package of `stargate-mongoose`.
 This makes your application use JSON API documents instead of MongoDB documents.
-Doing so requires code changes in your application that address the compatibility section of this README, and a change in how you set up your client connection.
+Doing so requires code changes in your application that address the features section of this README, and a change in how you set up your client connection.

 If your application uses `mongodb` you can override it's usage like so: